AvikNayak22/Resume-Maker/README.md

 ## Technologies Used
 - HTML5
-- CSS3
+- Tailwind CSS
 - JavaScript
-- html2pdf library for PDF generation
+- jspdf library for PDF generation

 ## Getting Started
 To get started with the application, follow these steps: